 At the moment, it seems to me that these are the main benefits of present and soon to be released 3D food printers.
 More benefits should appear as the technology advances.

 - New technology often builds on old technology.
 Understanding how the present printers work and discovering their advantages and disadvantages may help people create more useful food printers in the future.

 - Creating interesting shapes with puréed vegetables mixed with other foods may encourage children to eat green vegetables.
 These are loaded with important nutrients but are often unattractive to young taste palates.

 - Letting children choose or create their own 3D models may be an effective strategy to encourage them to eat nutritious foods.

 - Businesses may be able to create uniquely designed foods that appeal to the public and individuals may be able to create interesting food gifts.

 - Creating new food shapes is a way for people to be creative and have fun.

 It will be interesting to see if people feel that the advantages of the latest food printers outweigh any disadvantages.
-It will also be interesting to see how the food printing technology improves over time.
-3D food printing may either remain a novelty or become a mainstream way of preparing at least some types of food.
+It will also be interesting to see how the technology improves over time.
+There seem to be quite a lot of prototype printers that produce food but not many final versions of devices within the price range of consumers.
+3D food printing may remain a novelty or it may become a mainstream way of preparing at least some types of food.
+Time will tell.

 © 2014 Linda Crampton